Sian Blake: Early life and career

-Blake was born in Walthamstow, London, in 1972, and attended the Guildford School of Acting.
+Blake was born in Walthamstow, London on 14 September 1972, and attended the Guildford School of Acting.
 The youngest of three children, her father was Jamaican.
 Her parents divorced when she was six, and her father died from a heart attack when she was eighteen.
 Adopting the stage name Syan Blake, she landed her first acting role in 1994, playing a bulimia patient in that year's Christmas episode of Casualty.

 After working as a telephone receptionist at a doctor's surgery, Blake landed her most notable role: soul singer Frankie Pierre, a character who appeared in EastEnders during 1996 and 1997.
 She initially auditioned for the minor part of a nurse, but was encouraged to audition for the more long-term role of Frankie after impressing producers.
 She was initially signed on a six-month contract, but subsequently had her contract extended.
 One of the character's central storylines involved an affair with a regular male character which ended his on-screen marriage.
 Blake subsequently said that she left the series after receiving hate mail from viewers who found it difficult to separate fact from fiction.

 Blake went on to have roles in Doctors, The Bill and Skins, as well as a second appearance in Casualty, before retiring from acting.
 She went on to become a sign-language teacher, and interpreter.

 As well as television and film, Blake also appeared in and directed several theatre productions.
 Her acting credits include Joe Guy, Love's Labour's Lost, and Twelfth Night, while directing credits include Oxford Street at the Soho Theatre and The Burial at the Almeida Theatre.